 Theta: The future of video content delivery

 The days of only being able to watch whatever is programmed onto one of the mere three available tv-stations have been reduced to a thing of the past.
-While commercial broadcasters are spinning their heads trying to figure out how to hold onto whatever is left of their viewers, other exploiters of video-entertainment are popping up, and thriving in a bigger fashion with every passing year.
+While commercial broadcasters are spinning their heads trying to figure out how to hold onto whatever is left of their viewers, other exploiters of video-entertainment are popping up, and thriving in a more prominent fashion with every passing year.

 Companies like Netflix, Hulu and Amazon Prime are combating for the viewers’ time, while also making sure to deliver quality content.
-Netflix is even taking over the movie sectors’ audience, after already taking the lion share of tv-series watchers, and streaming platforms such as Youtube, Vimeo and Twitch are catering to the needs of viewers looking for specific knowledge or entertainment, making amateur video creators famous in the process.
+Netflix is even taking over the movie sectors’ audience, after already taking the lion share of tv-series watchers, and streaming platforms such as Youtube, Vimeo, and Twitch are catering to the needs of viewers looking for specific knowledge or entertainment, making amateur video creators famous in the process.

-In short; the era of cable and broadcasting networks is at the beginning of the end.
+In short, the era of cable and broadcasting networks is at the beginning of the end.

-Whether it is a big sports event, a presidents’ speech, a live concert or even an Egame sports final, more and more of these shows are being watched on-demand by more and more people at the same time, causing a lack of available resources to get the video’s to all these people simultaneously in the process.
+Whether it is a big sports event, a presidents’ speech, a live concert, or even an Egame sports final, more and more of these shows are being watched on-demand by more and more people at the same time, causing a lack of available resources to get the video’s to all these people simultaneously in the process.

-Furthermore, we see that the actual visuals are getting increasingly more pleasing for the eyes, however, the delivery of 4K, 8K, and VR resolution videos have the downside of demanding an even higher bandwidth to deliver them.
+Furthermore, we see that the actual visuals are getting increasingly more pleasing for the eyes.
+However, the delivery of 4K, 8K, and VR resolution videos have the downside of demanding an even higher bandwidth to deliver them.

 Theta and THETA.tv